Narcissistic Personality Disorder = a Bad Case of False Pride

 If you live with someone who has narcissistic tendencies, every time they have doubts or fears about themselves that make them feel bad – they will put you down and blame you (for why they feel bad) to try and make themselves feel better.

-Needing to Blame Someone Else Helps Choose the People they Hang Out With
+Needing to Blame Helps Choose Who they Hang Out With

 Stop Being an Easy Target!